-- Support during observing runs and transportation schedule: A streamlined operation is in effect in La Silla.
-La Silla instruments are offered in Visitor Mode and Designated Visitor Mode.
-The latter is offered on a best-effort basis, please see Sect.
+- Support during observing runs: A streamlined operation is in effect in La Silla.
+La Silla instruments are offered in Visitor Mode (VM) and Designated Visitor Mode (DVM) only.
+The latter is offered with restrictions; please see next item and Sect.
 5.1.2 for more information.
 Technical and logistical support will be delivered as usual by ESO staff, but no specific support astronomer is assigned.
-Note that the transportation schedule to and from La Silla may have an impact on the arrival and departure days of the observers at the site.
-Please check the online instructions for visiting astronomers for more details. - There is a minimum length of three nights for runs to be executed with La Silla telescopes.
-Proposals including La Silla runs with a duration of less than 3 nights will be rejected, with the following exceptions: - 1.
+Please check the online instructions for visiting astronomers for more details. - There is a minimum length of three contiguous nights for runs to be executed with La Silla telescopes.
+Runs with a duration of less than three nights may only be scheduled in DVM, with the following exceptions: - 1.
 There is no minimum duration for runs to be carried out with Visitor Instruments (see Sect.
 3).
 However, in order to minimise the overheads associated with their installation and removal, such instruments are normally scheduled in blocks combining several contiguous runs.
 The length of these combined blocks should be typically at least three nights, and runs may be rejected at scheduling if this condition cannot be met. - 2.
 On the NTT, users can apply for combined runs using both EFOSC2 and SOFI.
-The total duration of each of these runs must be at least three nights.
+The total duration of each of these runs must be at least three nights for VM runs.
 Users applying for such combined runs should select either EFOSC2 or SOFI, and add a note in the Special Remarks field of the proposal that they wish to use both instruments. - 3.
-There is no minimum duration for runs of Calibration Programmes. - 4.
-In some science cases, an exception could be made if the observing strategy complies with the requirements for Designated Visitor Mode observations at La Silla.
-Please see next item and Sect.
-5.1.2 for more details.
+There is no minimum duration for runs of Calibration Programmes.